-In the event that the receive buffer is overfilling and flow control needs to be executed, the 598 automatically sends an Xoff message (when enabled) via the serial TX output to the remote modem.
-The 598 sends the Xoff-1,2 characters two character times (= time taken to send two characters at the programmed baud rate) after the receive FIFO crosses the programmed trigger level.
-To clear this condition, the 598 will transmit the programmed Xon-1,2 characters as soon as receive FIFO is less than one trigger level below the programmed trigger level.
-Table 7 below explains this.
+In the event that the receive buffer is overfilling and flow control needs to be executed, the 798 automatically sends an Xoff message (when enabled) via the serial TX output to the remote modem.
+The 798 sends the Xoff-1,2 characters two character times (= time taken to send two characters at the programmed baud rate) after the receive FIFO crosses the programmed trigger level (for all trigger tables A-D).
+To clear this condition, the 798 will transmit the programmed Xon-1,2 characters as soon as receive FIFO is less than one trigger level below the programmed trigger level (for Trigger Tables A, B, and C) or when receive FIFO is less than the trigger level minus the hysteresis value (for Trigger Table D).
+This hysteresis value is the same as the Auto RTS/DTR Hysteresis value in Table 17.
+Table 6 below explains this when Trigger Table-B (See Table 14) is selected.